-He has overseas business experience and broad knowledge of the retailing industry cultivated as a director of the Company and its Group companies as well as broad knowledge and experience in ESG (Environment, Social, Governance), risk management, accounting and finance, social marketing, and so forth.
-The Company would like him to utilize this knowledge and experience to realize the management plans aimed for by the Company, to enhance its corporate value including non-financial aspects, and to smoothly execute group management.
+He has broad knowledge of the retailing industry cultivated as a director of the Company and its Group companies as well as broad knowledge and experience in areas including management administration and risk management.
+The Company would like him to utilize this knowledge and experience to realize the management plans aimed for by the Company, and to coordinate with Group companies, etc.